Cambridge Analytica Says It Won The Election For Trump. Here’s What They’re Actually Talking About.

 Many of the ads are line with arguments Trump or his allies made publicly during the campaign, and some were promoted to press outlets at the time of their release.

 Many of the same videos used in the dark Facebook ads were also shared on the Defeat Crooked Hillary page as links to YouTube — but they were not uploaded as native in video, the most powerful way to generate views and engagement.
-Instead, it appears the PAC used native video for its dark posted ads that could only be seen by the people they targeted.
+Instead, it appears the PAC used native video for dark posted ads that could only be seen by the people they targeted.

 BuzzFeed News was provided links to 27 dark post ads run by Make America Number One.
 The source who provided them accessed them via a tool designed for digital marketing competitive intelligence, and asked not to be named out of fear that it could cause Facebook to cut off the tool’s ability to access dark post ads.
 (The tool was not specifically designed to track dark post ads but the source was able to use it to do so.)
 BuzzFeed News confirmed these were dark posts ads by determining they do not appear on the timeline of the PAC’s Facebook page.